Skip to content

 Interviews are granted to exceptional candidates following receipt of a complete ERAS application.
 Interview invitations are emailed, generally beginning around early October.

 Interview days are generally Wednesdays in November and December.
-Sessions begin with welcome from current residents, and Dr. Richard Legro, chair of obstetrics and gynecology, provides an introduction to the program.
+Sessions begin with a welcome and program overview from the Program Director, Associate Program Director and Department Chair.
 Interviewees will then speak individually with faculty members, fellows and residents.

 Candidates, upon accepting the invitations to interview, are sent specific instructions from the Program Coordinator outlining the interview day.